Interlake-Saints/ihsmemorial.org/_posts/2025-09-30-daniel-andrew-medsker.md

   - /assets/danmedskerpic2.jpg
 gender: male
 ---
 After graduating from Interlake, Dan went on to study economics and finance at Washington State University.
 He then went on to work in mortgage lending for many years, culminating in a job as Vice President at Countrywide Home Mortgage in the early 2000s.
-He continued to work in this industry until he retired in 2023.
+He continued to work in real estate finance until he retired in early 2023.

 Sadly, Dan passed away just a couple of years later, on March 12, 2025.
 He was 64 years old.